CGJennings/se3docs/docs/dm-debugger.md

 #### Stuck at the splash screen

 After adding `debugger` as outlined above, if you start Strange Eons without starting the debugger, it will "get stuck" on the splash screen when it hits the breakpoint you added with the `debugger` statement.
 The app is waiting for you to connect with the debugger and tell it how to proceed, and it will happily wait forever.
-You'll need to start and connect the debugger independently ([as a separate app](#starting-a-debugging-session)) to continue.
+You'll need to start and connect the debugger client independently ([as a separate app](#starting-a-debugging-session)) to continue.
+If you are not sure which host and port to connect to, you can start the client with the `--search` argument.

 > Failing that, you'll have to forcibly end Strange Eons (using, e.g.,  <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd> on Windows or <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>Escape</kbd> on macOS, or using **System Monitor** on Linux).
 You can then manually uninstall the plug-in (in the [user folder](um-install-user-folder.md), temporarily rename the file to add the extension `.x`).
 Then restart Strange Eons, use it to start the debugger, quit Strange Eons but keep the debugger running, restore the plug-in (by removing the `.x`), and, finally, start Strange Eons again.
 This time, it will still "get stuck", but the debugger will connect and then you can use it to continue loading.